berkmancenter/bookanook/README.md

 5. Install gems from Gemfile: `bundle install`

+  Notes:
+    * You may need to run `gem install bundle` first.
-  If you're having issues installing gems with `bundle install`, try running `bundle update` first.
+    * If you're having issues installing gems with `bundle install`, try running `bundle update` first.

 6. Make necessary changes (postgresql username and password) in config/database.yml

+  Here's a [resource](https://www.digitalocean.com/community/tutorials/how-to-setup-ruby-on-rails-with-postgres) to help setup a username and password for PostgreSQL on your machine.

 7. Run `cp config/social_keys.yml.sample config/social_keys.yml`.
-Add your own key and secret for Google authentication by requesting OAuth keys [here]().
+Add your own key and secret for Google authentication by setting up OAuth for your environment [here](https://cloud.google.com/ruby/getting-started/authenticate-users).

 8. Create database: `rake db:create`